 What is Renewal?

 The Renewal Conference is Iliff’s annual community gathering to share our work, hear timely messages from a variety of experts, and spend time in fellowship.
 Each year, we focus on a different overall theme which is relevant to our society in those moments, and each day provides content focused on part of the conference theme.
 This spring, our Renewal sessions will focus on how we navigate change in the world, in our institutions and systems, and in our own lives.
 We will ask the question, “What do we do now?” and learn what we can do to push for change that makes the world a more just, equitable place.

-Through 2021, we will continue with the monthly online event series.
+We will continue with the monthly online event series.
 We will be partnering with faculty, staff, alumni, students, and community members to discuss the changing world around us and the real actions we can take to continue to work toward justice.